linnnus/blog/posts/the-obligatory-metapost.md

 ![Picture of the man behind the camera giving a computer on a desk the middle finger](/assets/images/ahmed.jpg)

-It would probably have been cheaper and easier to just rent one of those near-free VPS somewhere but setting up this laptop was a pretty fun learning experience.
+It would probably have been cheaper and easier to just rent one of those near-free VPSs somewhere but setting up this laptop was a pretty fun learning experience.
 Until then, I had never tried replacing the operating system on a computer.
 It was honestly pretty refreshing feeling like I was the master of the computer and not the other way around for a change.